 For kids, the drawbacks are even more extreme!

 When it comes to our kids, technology is loaded with benefits.
-Online schooling, easy access to educational programming, and- let’s be honest- a quick way to get them focused on something other than us while we’re trying to do chores.
+Online schooling, easy access to educational websites and programming, and- let’s be honest- a quick way to get them focused on something other than us while we’re trying to do chores.

 The drawbacks, though, are even more extreme than they are with adults.
 Yep, even worse than losing all of our money to hackers- too much tech can rot our kids’ brains, and not just in the proverbial sense.
 Multiple studies show that excessive screen time actually changes the entire structure of our brains.
 It also damages our kids’ eyes, causes speech delays in very young children, and even interferes with overall development.

 On the flip side, playing outside has far more benefits than drawbacks.
 Let’s look at just a few science-backed reasons to send your kids outside to play.
 Then, we’ll check out some of my favorite ways to turn your backyard into a summer camp!

 Benefits of sending kids outside to play this summer